clef98/ping_pong_server/README.md

 # Ping Pong Server

-Executable that verifies message from specified TCP or UDP address.
+Rust executable that verifies message from specified TCP or UDP address.